mhoehle/hoehleatsu.github.io/_posts/2020-03-16-flatteningthecurve.md

 It is worth pointing out that mathematical models are only tools to gain insight.
 They are based on assumptions which are likely to be wrong.
 The question is, if a violation is crucial or if the component is still adequately captured by the model.
 A famous quote says: All models are wrong, but some are useful... **Useful** in this case is the message: **flatten the curve by reducing infectious contacts and by efficient contact tracing**.

+**Update 2020-03-18**: Tinu Schneider from Switzerland used the GitHub code of this post to program a small [Shiny app](https://tinu.shinyapps.io/Flatten_the_Curve/) allowing one to study the impact of changing the parameters.
+Check it out!

 ## Literature